About American Express Hilton HHonors Surpass Card

-- 29.49% penalty APR (kicks in for at least 6 months when you make a late payment)
+- 29.99% penalty APR (kicks in for at least 6 months when you make one late payment)

 - 2.7% foreign transaction fee

-These charges are pretty standard, although not every hotel rewards card will have a penalty APR, which can cost you a lot of money.
-For example, if you have a $4,000 balance, the yearly interest with a 15.49% APR is $619.60, while yearly interest on the same balance with the 29.49% penalty APR is $1,1179.60.
+These charges are pretty standard, although not every hotel rewards card will have a penalty APR, which can cost you hundreds of dollars every year if you carry a substantial balance on your card.

 The penalty APR isn’t permanent, though.
 American Express says in the fine print of their terms and conditions that they will review your account every six months and decide whether or not you’ve earned a better interest rate.